canonn-science/EDMC-Canonn/README.md

 This records the codex entries and a bit of extra info about body and lat lon.
 The codex entries are routed to the appropriate CAPI report. eg fgreports btreports etc.

 ## Thargoid Kills
-This records Thargoids kils.
+This records Thargoids kills.
 What else did you expect herds of wilderbeast running through the serengeti?

 ## Journal Data
 This records all journal entries that haven't specifically been excluded.
 NB the exclusion list needs to be bigger.